AWinterman/scuttle-present/index.md

 Q: [0, 0]
 ```

-# Events? #

-- Local: at node in question
-- Send
-- Receive

 # Implementation Rules #

 **Rule 1:** Any time a peer experiences an event, it increments its own entry